 For a long moment, Jaime said nothing.
 He'd seen how the death of their father had torn Cersei apart and yet here he was, fully intact . . . more or less.

-"I would've done the same thing, had he condemned me to the same fate he'd lined up for you."
+"I would've done the same thing, had he condemned me to the same fate."

 "Ah, but he would have never done such a thing!
 You're the golden child, remember?"